 Can be found online.
-There are formative reports that the Training Incumbent will fill in every year (if full time) or for the first three years (if part time) on the same document, so that growth can be seen against the qualities.
-There are also short pre-priesting reports completed in March of the deacon year and an end of curacy report completed in January of the curate's final year.
+There are formative reports that the Training Incumbent will fill in every year (if full time) or for the first two years plus the last year (if part time) on the same document, so that growth can be seen against the qualities.
+There are also short pre-priesting reports completed in March of the deacon year and an end of curacy report completed between November and January (depending on the curate) of the curate's final year.